Weil2017/serving/README.md

 ## Difference from origin repo

-This forked repo provide a way to protect the safety of model files, it uses forked TensorFlow repo [https://github.com/Laiye-Tech/tensorflow](https://github.com/Laiye-Tech/tensorflow) which modified `ReadBinaryProto` function for loading a encrypted saved model(a pb file).
+This forked repo provide a way to protect the safety of model files, it uses forked TensorFlow repo [https://github.com/Laiye-Tech/tensorflow](https://github.com/Laiye-Tech/tensorflow) which modified `ReadBinaryProto` function for loading an encrypted saved model(a pb file).
 So the saved model should be ecnrypted by our [ecnrypt tool](https://github.com/Laiye-Tech/cryptpb).

 ## Architecture of encrypted model

 ![](./images/TensorFlow模型.jpg)

 Our encryption tool and `TensorFlow`'s decryption module (`loader.cc`) share the secret key which is hard-coded in the code.
-After the model training is completed, the encryption tool is used to encrypt the model into a ciphertext model. `TF-serving` requires the model that reads the ciphertext is decrypted before use it.
+After the model training is completed, the encryption tool is used to encrypt the model into a ciphertext model. `TF-serving` requires the model that reads the ciphertext be decrypted before using it.

 ### Build from sources